SKOOTUK/public-workflows/README.md

-# python-linting
+# public-workflows

-public repo for defining basic rules for linting python projects.
+public repo for defining reusable github actions and workflows.